David C. Blum

 His representation includes, audit defense, appealing and negotiating proposed assessments, tax litigation, negotiating and entering into voluntary disclosure agreements and obtaining federal and state private letter rulings.

 David is a member of the Advisory Board of the John Marshall Law School's LL.M.
-(Taxation) Program and is also an adjunct professor in the LL.M. program where he teaches "Partnership Taxation," one of its required courses.
+(Taxation) Program.
+He is currently an adjunct professor in the Business and Enterprise Law Clinic, and prior to that, he taught "Partnership Taxation" in the LL.M. program.
 He is also a Certified Public Accountant.

-David was named as one of the "40 Attorneys Under 40" by the Illinois Law Bulletin in 2007.
+David is ranked by Chambers USA in both the Taxation and Tax Controversy categories.
+He was named as one of the "40 Attorneys Under 40" by the Illinois Law Bulletin (2007).

 David is also a member of the firm's Pro Bono Committee.